-Potrero Hill Single Family Homes for sale:
+Potrero Hill Homes for Sale

 Potrero Hill is part of District 9 on a San Francisco MLS map, and has a reputation for being one of the sunnier and warmer San Francisco neighborhoods.
 Neighborhood residents love the neighborhood’s “self-contained” feel, while some potential buyers may be turned-off from it’s “island-in-the-city” feel, particularly given how the 101 freeway and I-280 serve as neighborhood boundaries on the east and west sides of Potrero Hill.
 In the San Francisco MLS, its neighborhood designation is 9e.
 Depending on your location on the neighborhood, you may have spectacular bay or downtown views.